 - Add red pepper, cilantro, green onions, garlic and prepared quinoa.

 - To prepare the vinaigrette, combine lemon juice, soy sauce, mustard and olive oil in a medium bowl.
 Whisk well to combine and then pour over vegetable mixture.

-- Chill for an hour or two before serving to allow the flavors to combine.
+- This is best if chilled for an hour or two before serving, to allow the flavors to combine.